• Skip to primary navigation

 • Child friendly

-• Add optional vegan whipped cream topping and serve accordingly
+• Serve with optional vegan whipped cream and a sprinkle of pumpkin spice.

 Notes and tips